 The Bodhisatta was once an ascetic.
-After his wife died he took his young son and lived an austere religious life deep in the Himalayas.
-Many years later some bandits from the border region raided a town to take plunder and slaves.
-One beautiful but wicked woman escaped and during her journey she came upon the Bodhisatta’s hut.
-He was away gathering food, but his son was at home and the woman decided she wanted him for a husband.
+Before this, he was a wealthy brahmin, but after his wife died, he took his young son to live an austere religious life deep in the Himalayas.
+Many years later, some bandits from the border region raided a town to take plunder and slaves.
+One beautiful but wicked woman fled their attack, and during her journey she came upon the Bodhisatta’s hut.
+He was away gathering food, but his son was at home and the woman wanted him as a husband.
 She knew that virtue was protected in the forest, but if she could get him to come live with her in civilization, she could corrupt him and get him under her power.
-So she convinced him that if he could resist temptation in a town he would rise to a far nobler life than if he did so living in the forest.
-He agreed to go with her, but he needed to say goodbye to his father.
-She knew if she was still there when the Bodhisatta returned, he would kill her, so she left right away, leaving a trail for the son to follow later.
-The rest of the day, he sat meditating.
+So the woman convinced the son that if he could resist temptation in a town, he would rise to a far nobler life than if he did so living in the forest.
+He agreed to go with her, but needed to say goodbye to his father first.
+The woman knew that if she was still there when the Bodhisatta returned, he would kill her, so she left right away, leaving a trail for the son to follow later.
+The rest of the day he sat meditating.

-When the Bodhisatta returned he immediately realized his son had fallen under the power of a woman because he did not come out to greet him and had not done his duties.
-He told his father he was going to go test his virtue in the world of men where it would be more fruitful.
-But having come to the Himalayas as a child, he did not know what life was like there and asked his father which group of people he should befriend.
+When the Bodhisatta returned, he immediately realized his son had fallen under the power of a woman because he did not come out to greet him and had not done his duties.
+He told his father he was going to test his virtue in the world of men, where his practice would be more fruitful.
+But having come to the Himalayas as a child, he did not know what life was like there, and he asked his father which group of people he should befriend.
 As a way of warning his son what life was like outside the forest, the Bodhisatta answered that he should find people who are reliable, trustworthy, and patient and avoid anyone who is foolish and impulsive.
-The son knew it would be very difficult to find people like this and so he decided not to leave the wilderness.
-The Bodhisatta then taught his son mystic meditation and they both stayed in the Himalayas for the rest of their lives.
+The son knew it would be very difficult to find people like this, so he decided not to leave.
+The Bodhisatta then taught his son mystic meditation, and they both stayed in the wilderness for the rest of their lives.

 In the Lifetime of the Buddha